-Matthew Lewis
+Mathew Lewis

-Partner
+Shanghai

++86.21.8022.8568

 mathew.lewis@morganlewis.com

-Shanghai, China T +86.21.8022.8568 F +86.21.8022.8599 Mathew Lewis focuses his practice on capital markets transactions throughout the Asia-Pacific region, with a particular emphasis on Greater China, as well as transactions in India, Korea, Malaysia, and Singapore.
+Mathew focuses his practice on capital markets transactions throughout the Asia-Pacific region, with a particular emphasis on Greater China, as well as transactions in India, Korea, Malaysia, and Singapore.
 Mathew is fluent in English and Mandarin.
 He is admitted to practice in New York only.